tapika/test_codecov/readme.md

 ### Visual studio: Auto detect runsettings file

 Visual studio has built-in feature called "Auto Detect runsetting files" - by default Visual Studio will try to load `.runsetting` file from same place where solution file resides.
 (Based on this [link](https://developercommunity.visualstudio.com/t/auto-detect-runsettings-file-is-not-working/1033850))

+There are various methods enabling code coverage in Visual Studio - I will list them with known problems and limitations.

+1. Coverlet.MsBuild (How to make it - [link](#xunit-project-set))

+According to coverlet git has some issues, see [Known Issues](https://github.com/coverlet-coverage/coverlet/blob/master/Documentation/KnownIssues.md).

+Cake integration - see `testUsingDotNetCoverlet`.